Definition of Managed Services

 - Proactively, compared to reactive, maintain the objects under management for the customer

 - Recurring revenue.
-Most MSPs have ongoing billing relationships with their customers, as compared to transactional engagements.
-Deliver these solutions with some form of predictable billing model, where the customer knows with great accuracy what their regular IT management expense will be
+Most MSPs have ongoing billing relationships with their customers, as compared to transactional commitments.
+IT management expense will be

 - Many people confuse cloud computing as a separate category of services, when most MSPs consider cloud computing to be a form of managed services